 Effective population size is a parameter in every model of theoretical population genetics ever published, neutral or otherwise.
 That number is really, REALLY important.
 And also, really difficult to obtain.

-I only know of ten estimates of Ne in gastropod populations ever published, in total, for all environments: 2 marine, 4 terrestrial, and 4 freshwater .
+I only know of ten estimates of Ne in gastropod populations ever published, in total, for all environments: two marine, four terrestrial, and four freshwater .
 And frankly, many of those ten are pretty darn spurious.

 OK, I’m going to change subjects entirely here.
 But don’t forget all the boring population genetics stuff you had to slog through above, because you’re going to need it again, shortly.